MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-single-resource-optimization.md

 ### Run after making edits

-Run single resource optimization but edit the goal and time range first.
+Run SRO but edit the goal and time range first.
 One benefit of editing the time range and extending it to second day is SRO may take jobs from the next day and fit them in the first day if time is available.

 Click a resource's name to select it, then go to the Optimization side pane.